Vamsi4040/Data-Science-Journey/each-project/Emotion-Analysis-and-Detection-in-Mental-Health-Using-NLP-Techniques.md

     Histograms of sentence lengths show a right-skewed distribution, indicating that most sentences are short and concise—a characteristic common in online communications.
     <br><br>
-    *Figure Y: Bar chart showing the most frequently used words in the dataset.*
   </div>
 </div>
   <!-- Image Column -->